-Elin Kolev was born on 1996 in Zwickau.
-In 2006 he was admitted as an exceptionally gifted young student to the University of Music and Theatre Felix Mendelssohn Bartholdy, Leipzig to study with Professor Carolin Widmann.
-Additionally, Elin attended masterclasses from Professors Dr. Friedemann Eichhorn, Thomas Brandis, Reiner Kussmaul, Igor Ozim, Pamela Frank, Gabor Takacs-Nagy, Zakhar Bron, Sashko Gawriloff, Pavel Vernikov and Ana Chumachenco.
+Elin Kolev was born in Zwickau in 1996.
+In 2006, he was admitted as an exceptionally gifted young student to the University of Music and Theatre Felix Mendelssohn Bartholdy, Leipzig to study with professor Carolin Widmann.
+Additionally, Elin attended masterclasses with Dr. Friedemann Eichhorn, Thomas Brandis, Reiner Kussmaul, Igor Ozim, Pamela Frank, Gabor Takacs-Nagy, Zakhar Bron, Sashko Gawriloff, Pavel Vernikov and Ana Chumachenco.
 He was also inspired by his participation in the chamber music project “Mit Musik – Miteinander” and the masterclasses of the Kronberg Academy.

-Since 2010 he is a student of the concert violinist and professor for music Josef Rissin.
-During this time, he has evolved from a young musician to a highly – qualified concert violinist with incredible stage experience.
-For three years he was a member of the pre-class for extraordinarily talented musicians at the University of Music Karlsruhe, where he began his regular studies for a Bachelor in Violin in 2013.
+Since 2010, he is a student of Professor Josef Rissin at the University of Music Karlsruhe.
+During this time, he has evolved from a young musician to a highly qualified concert violinist with incredible stage experience.
+After being a part of the pre-leave class for highly talented students of the University for 3 years, he began his official bachelor`s degree in violin at the same University in 2013.

-Performance highlights for the 2014 season include the concert of the 19.”Sächsisch/Böhmisches Kulturfestival” as a soloist with orchestral accompaniment and he will give his debut at the 24.Music Meran Festival in Italy, Forum Brixen und Bozen Italy, Kronberg Academy, Verbier Festival Academy Switzerland and at the Varna Summer International Music Festival in Bulgarien.
-He plays the 1780 Giuseppe Gagliano; ex Sättler violin.
+Performance highlights for the last seasons included the concert of the 19.”Sächsisch/Böhmisches Kulturfestival” as a soloist with orchestral accompaniment and he gave his debut at the 24.Music Meran Festival in Italy, Forum Brixen and Bozen Italy, Kronberg Academy, Verbier Festival Academy Switzerland and at the Varna Summer International Music Festival in Bulgaria.